ubergard/pix2circ/README.md

 # Pix2Circ
-It will create an approximation of a picture/file by a set of superimposed circles. <br />
+It will create an approximation of a picture/file by a set of superimposed or imposed circles. <br />

-## Protip
+There are multiple algorithms implemented and some benchmark tools.<br />

-You can use a normal binary image file, but you will need to convert it.<br />
+Supports binary images. <br />
-We have made a simple python script to convert it to the correct format.
+See example files...